dchaws/GeneOut/README.md

 * dnadist_HKY85-GR4_input_mult_TEMPLAT
 * dnadist_JC_input_mult_TEMPLATE

-For example, to use run_dnadist_JC_neighbor_mult for phylogenetic analysis, add the command:
+For example, to use run_dnadist_JC_neighbor_mult for phylogenetic analysis, add the command aligntotreecommand to the bsp command.

     bsp colsize=10 count=1000 aligntotreecommand="./run_dnadist_JC_neighbor_mult";

 The script run_phyml_mult will use phyml to perform the phylogenetic analysis.

-For example, to use run_phyml_mult for phylogenetic analysis, add the command:
+For example, to use run_phyml_mult for phylogenetic analysis, add the command aligntotreecommand to the bsp command.

     bsp colsize=10 count=1000 aligntotreecommand="./run_phyml_mult";